Huegoxaga/notes/algorithm/README.md

 ### Parallel

-- an algorithm which can do multiple operations in a given time
+- An algorithm which can do multiple operations in a given time
+- Concurrent is about multitasking and it does not necessarily run program in parallel
+  - Asynchronous refers to run a peice of the program separately, its a way to express concurrency
 - Foster’s Methodology - It states four stages of developing parallel programs
   - Partitioning - Decompose the large problem into many smaller problems
     - Domain (or Data) Decomposition